We expect our students to be smart, proud and confident. This means that they should be dressed in the correct uniform, worn in the correct way.

 Physical Education Kit

-How it is worn
+How the uniform is worn

 - Shirts properly tucked in